Martin Schwarzschild: Biography

 In 1947, Martin Schwarzschild joined his lifelong friend, Lyman Spitzer at Princeton University.
 Spitzer died 10 days before Schwarzschild.

 Schwarzschild's work in the fields of stellar structure and stellar evolution led to improved understanding of pulsating stars, differential solar rotation, post-main sequence evolutionary tracks on the Hertzsprung-Russell diagram (including how stars become red giants), hydrogen shell sources, the helium flash, and the ages of star clusters.
-Schwarzchild was also among the first to use digital computers in the study of astronomy.
+Schwarzschild was also among the first to use digital computers in the study of astronomy.
 With Fred Hoyle, he computed some of the first stellar models to correctly ascend the red-giant branch by steadily burning hydrogen in a shell around the core.

 He and Härm were the first to compute stellar models going through thermal pulses on the asymptotic giant branch and later showed that these models develop convective zones between the helium- and hydrogen-burning shells, which can bring nuclear ashes to the visible surface.

 Schwarzschild's 1958 book Structure and Evolution of the Stars taught a generation of astrophysicists how to apply electronic computers to the computation of stellar models.

 In the 1950s and ’60s, responding to a challenge by fellow professor James Van Allen, he headed the Stratoscope projects, launching telescopes into the stratosphere with high-altitude balloons.
 This allowed the photography of astronomical phenomena without atmospheric interference.
 The first Stratoscope produced high resolution images of solar granules and sunspots, confirming the existence of convection in the solar atmosphere, and the second obtained infrared spectra of planets, red giant stars, and the nuclei of galaxies.
 In his later years he made significant contributions toward understanding the dynamics of elliptical galaxies.

 In the 1980s, Schwarzschild applied his numerical skills to building models for triaxial galaxies.

 Schwarzschild was the Eugene Higgins Professor Emeritus of Astronomy at Princeton University, where he spent most of his professional life.